deepakkj/tweets/README.md

 * [x] Running `node tweets.js` will fetch all tweets from the [@yourfirstpr](https://twitter.com/yourfirstpr) Twitter account

 Next Steps:
-* [ ] Be able to specify how many tweets you receive back (last 10 tweets)
+* [x] Be able to specify how many tweets you receive back
-* [ ] Make sure they are standalone tweets, not replies to anything
+* [x] Make sure they are standalone tweets, not replies to anything
 * [ ] Get all the links out of the standalone tweets
 * [ ] Open an `.HTML` page with all the links from those tweets listed

-In the end, I'd like to be able to run a simple script that gets the last ten tweets, extracts the links from those tweets, writes them to an .HTML page where I can open them all or just open all of them in the browser from the command line.
+In the end, I'd like to be able to run a simple script that gets the last X tweets, extracts the links from those tweets, writes them to an .HTML page where I can open them all or just open all of them in the browser from the command line.
 This is so I can check to see whether Issues I've posted have had successful PR's.
 If they haven't,